gloveboxes/doc-intelligence-docs/docs/30-upload-training-data.md

 6. On the **trainingdata** page, select **Upload**.
 7. On the **Upload blob** page, select **Browse for files**.
 8. From the **file manager** dialog, select **all** the files from the `workshop/training_labeled/assets/english` folder you cloned to your computer.

-    !!! note

-        The new patient registration form has been localized into several languages.
-Select the folder that matches the language you want to use for the workshop.

 9. Select **Open**.
 10. Select **Upload**.
 11. Close the **Upload blob** dialog.